it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/README.md

 # RABET-V Activity Process Details

-The Rapid Architecture-Based Election Technology Verification (RABET-V) process consists of seven total activities, five of which are conditional activities that are scaled to meet the needs of the particular review.
+The Rapid Architecture-Based Election Technology Verification (RABET-V) process consists of eight total activities, five of which are conditional activities that are scaled to meet the needs of the particular review.
 This scaling provides a rapid, risk-based testing strategy informed by the product’s architecture, the developer’s processes, and their security claims.

 1. [Provider Submission](Provider_Submission.md).